 Docking Hardware Products.
-Our docking hardware products protect the delicate interface contacts and ensure proper repeatable and precise alignment between the test head's interface board and the prober's probing assembly or the handler's test socket as they are brought together, or "docked."
-A simple cam action docks and locks the test head to the prober or handler, thus eliminating motion of the test head relative to the prober or handler.
+We offer two lines of docking hardware products: fixed manual docking and Intellidock pin and cup docking.
+Both types protect the delicate interface contacts and ensure proper repeatable and precise alignment between the test head's interface board and the prober's probing assembly or the handler's test socket as they are brought together, or "docked."
+Fixed manual docking includes a mechanical cam mechanism to dock and lock the test head to the prober or handler.
+Intellidock is an automated docking solution that provides operator feedback for each docking step via a touchscreen display.
+Both types eliminate motion of the test head relative to the prober or handler.
 This minimizes deterioration of the interface boards, test sockets and probing assemblies which is caused by constant vibration during testing.
 Our docking hardware products are used primarily with floating-head universal manipulators when maximum mobility and inter-changeability of handlers and probers between test heads is required.
 By using our docking hardware products, semiconductor manufacturers can achieve cost savings through improved ATE utilization, improved accuracy and integrity of test results, and reduced repairs and replacements of expensive ATE interface products.